One Hundred Coffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 - Air Roasting ejects chaff mid-roast using airflow.
 This removes bitter notes and limits smoke, ideal for indoor roasting and clean-tasting coffee.

-- Drum Roasting keeps chaff with the beans, which may impart roaster, smokier flavors if not carefully managed.
+- Drum Roasting keeps the chaff with the beans, which may impart roaster, smokier flavors if not carefully managed.
 Some roasters consider this complexity desirable, especially in darker roasts.

 Roast Profiling and Control: Art vs. Automation